 Fireside chat: Culture wars - navigating the polarised politics of our times

 Charities, alongside other institutions, are increasingly being drawn into the ‘culture wars’.
 In a recent third sector trends report, NCVO predicts that the culture wars are likely to continue being a key political driver for charities in the year ahead.
-In this discussion, we’ll be exploring what the culture wars are, what implications they have for charities and some strategies for dealing with them.
-We’ll also be looking at how we can support each other as a sector.
+In this discussion, you’ll explore what the culture wars are, what implications they have for charities and some strategies for dealing with them.
+You’ll also be looking at how we can support each other as a sector.

 Alex Farrow @alexjamesfarrow